-Can a Will be rectified?
+Can a Will be rectified after death?

 If you find out after someone dies that a mistake has been made in their Will, it may be possible to have this rectified.
 We look at what happens if there is a mistake in a Will and if a Will can be rectified after someone has passed away.

-It can be a shock to find out that a Will does not accurately reflect how the deceased wanted their estate distributed.
+It can be a shock to find out that a Will does not accurately reflect how the deceased wished their estate to be distributed.
 Additionally, it is equally shocking that a clerical error means that their Will is incorrect.
 The Administration of Justice Act 1982 allows the courts to rectify Wills in these circumstances.
 Of course, it must be satisfied that the Will fails to carry out the deceased’s intentions.

 Section 20 of the Administration of Justice Act 1982